 Immediately Jesus reached out his hand and caught him.
 “You of little faith,” he said, “why did you doubt?”

 Chat Point 2

-- What stood out for you?
+- What stands out for you in this passage?

 - What do you think the main point is?